 - Finished Goods

-Inventory of WIP is more valuable than the raw materials, which are yet to put into manufacturing use.
-But, they are not more valuable than the finish goods.
-To put in simply, they are in the middle stage production process between the final product and the raw of materials.
+Inventory of WIP is more valuable than the raw materials, which are yet to be put into manufacturing use.
+But, they are not more valuable than the finished goods.
+To put it simply, they are in the middle stage production process between the final product and the raw materials.

 For instance, for producing a shirt, the fabric serves as the primary raw material.
 Then the company incurs labor costs in cutting and stitching the shirt.
 When the shirt is complete, the company transfers the total costs from WIP to the final inventory account.